Developing Custom Charting Functions with ggplot2

 mutate(MA = zoo::rollapply(count, FUN = mean, width = 7, by = 1, fill = NA, align = "center"))

-Building a Simple Line Chart Function
+Fundamental Line Chart Function Development

 # Function definition